Correcting an error on your visa

 After you have received a visa correction

-When you receive your new visa, email a new share code for your eVisa or a copy of your amended vignette to the visa expiry team at visa_expiry@leeds.ac.uk.
+When you receive your corrected visa, email your new eVisa share code to the Student Immigration Compliance team at visa_expiry@leeds.ac.uk.
 Please include your student ID number with your email.

 Further information